github/opensource.guide/_articles/beginners-guide.md

 * Where can I get more help, if I need it?

 For example, @sindresorhus uses the [Pageres](https://github.com/sindresorhus/pageres) README to explain not just *what* the project is, but also *why* it’s useful:

-> Capture screenshots of websites in various resolutions.
+>Capture screenshots of websites in various resolutions.
 A good way to make sure your websites are responsive.
 It's speedy and generates 100 screenshots from 10 different websites in just over a minute.
 It can also be used to render SVG images.

 You can use your README to answer other questions, like how you handle contributions, what the goals of the project are, and information about licenses and attribution.
 If you don't want to accept contributions, or your project is not yet ready for production, write this information down.

 Sometimes, people avoid writing a README because they feel like the project is unfinished, or they don't want contributions.
 These are all very good reasons to write one.

+@18F's ["Making READMEs Readable"](https://pages.18f.gov/open-source-guide/making-readmes-readable/) is a template you can use to write a complete README.
+For more inspiration, check out @matiassingers' list of [awesome READMEs](https://github.com/matiassingers/awesome-readme).

 When you include a README file in the root directory, GitHub will automatically display it on your project repository's homepage.
 It will be the first thing someone sees when they arrive.